Complexlity/planner-app/src/writeup.md

   }, [data.length, data, isHovered]);
 ```

 I made use of [framer-motion](https://www.framer.com/motion/).
-This package provides an easy way to animate elements and added to that, it can also animate react element when they mount and unmount and this is an added advantage to plain css/javascript.
+This package provides an easy way to animate elements and added to that, it can also animate react elements when they mount and unmount and this is an added advantage to plain CSS/javascript.
 I used `AnimatePresence` to animate the element when it is created and destroyed and also `motion.div` properties to set the animation values

 ```javascript